mjtamlyn/ayb-notes/6-git-database.md

 ## Git

 It's amazing at storing code.
 How is it for data?
+Developed gaskit.

+Disclaimer: NoSQL is marketing bollocks.